xxiam/FOP-Project/README.md

 # FOP-Project
 A variant of "Whats the time, Mr. Wolf", a simulation of humans (players) and a wolf object running away or running past the wolf in order to win.

+Inside the folder:

     Files:
         - main.py : main file handling most variables and plotting in pyplot
         - characters.py : class files for both players and wolf objects and respective movement methods
         - movement.py : class file for players using a waypoint system in order to traverse through the simulation
         - world.py : class file for worldbuilding, randomly generated walls at specified intervals

+Modules used:

     Dependancies:
         - os : used for debugging, usually used for os.system("sleep") methods in order to access variables during the running of simulations
         - random : used for randomly generating walls
         - sys : used for command line arguments to change any values in the simulation
         - math : mainly using math.hypot() to calculate the shortest path for players to follow

 Information to run the program: